 Strictly speaking the improvement in performance from a tracking system depends on the latitude and also the altitude.
-The theoretical calculation requires the solution of the apparent solar astronomical equations and the application of the air mass factor that refers to the atmospheric thickness sun radiation crosses for each sun apparent position.
+The theoretical calculation requires the solving of the apparent solar astronomical equations and the application of the air mass factor that refers to the atmospheric thickness sun radiation crosses for each sun apparent position.

 The resulting radiation power per unit area can be calculated for different latitudes (and altitudes) and compared with the one crossing a fixed unit area in its optimal orientation.
 In a previous phase of the project this calculation was carried out applying Cooper's method for the calculation of sun declination and using a spherical atmosphere approximation.
-The resulting annual energy generation that is obtained from the integration of these powers along the year gives an accurate approximation of the potential energy increase when using a tracking system.
+The resulting annual energy generation, that is obtained from the integration of daily powers along the year, gives an accurate approximation of the potential energy increase when using a tracking system.
 This theoretical calculation was also experimentally confirmed in good approximation and as an indicative basis it reaches 49.55% in Madrid (Lat 40.5ºN & Alt 690m) and varies from 44.5% in Dakar, Senegal (20ºN) and 73,91% in Narvik, Norway (70ºN).

-Since the panels weight and size in each structure is limited there's crucial interest in integrating the highest efficient solar cells available in the market that can be assembled in semiflexible panels.
+Finally, since the panels weight and size in each structure is limited there's crucial interest in integrating the highest efficient solar cells available in the market that can be assembled in semiflexible panels.
 Traditional solar cells are typically reaching efficiencies around 15%.
 The current SUNPOWER cells used in the last version on the modules are reaching efficiencies greater that 20%.